anhchangvt1994/vite-project--template-vue-ts__vue-router/README.md

 In this section, I will discuss about handling the loading page when using lazy-loading routes.

-Continue the probplem above, we can resolve in two ways
+Continue the problem above, we can resolve in two ways

 1. Listen on Route and Listen on Hook
    Step by step like this